 Core VR and Northbridge VR behave the same during dynamic operation.
-The controller responds to VID-on-the-fly changes by slewing to the new voltage at the slew rate programmed, see Table 4.
-During negative VID transitions, the output voltage decays to the lower VID value at the slew rate determined by the load.
+The controller responds to VID-on-the-fly changes by slewing to the new voltage at a fixed slew rate.
+During negative

+VID transitions, the output voltage decays to the lower VID value at the slew rate determined by the load.

-The $R^{3{TM}}$ modulator intrinsically has voltage feed-forward.
+The R3TM modulator intrinsically has voltage feed-forward.
 The output voltage is insensitive to a fast slew rate input voltage change.